jeremyreeder/gridscout/docs/index.md

 read them.
 They're associated with whatever Google account you choose to use when you create a key for Google's API.
 If you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
-Then access it only from public locations like libraries and coffee shops, and only while wearing a mask; or use [Tor][tor], which will conceal your location with less trouble.
+Then use it only from public locations like libraries and coffee shops, and only while wearing a mask; or use [Tor][tor], which will conceal your location with less trouble.
 Lastly, when setting your base location, don't use your exact actual location unless you're okay with Google knowing it.